|

 when he could go no further, could make no further progress.

-writer mentions roads in describing the parts of the
+the writer mentions roads in describing the parts of

-parish.
+the parish.
 These are:

 Parish road from Breadiesolme avenue head to Edinburgh